 When you enter the older ages of life (after 65), it starts to become much more difficulty to secure term life insurance.
 The majority of life insurance companies do not provide policies at these ages.
 The ones that do are often limited and expensive.

 How to use term life insurance

 Here are some popular examples of how term life insurance is used.

 - You are on a strict budget and need life insurance coverage, term life will be the better option because permanent life insurance will cost more.

 - When you’re the sole breadwinner of your household.
 You’ll be able to secure a much higher death benefit with term in order to protect your loved ones for your specific budget.

 - Buy term and invest the difference.
-This is a popular use for those that are disciplined and invest in other financial markets instead of using permanent life insurance.
+Popularized by finacial celebrities like Suze Orman and Dave Ramsey; this is a popular strategy for those that are disciplined and invest in other financial markets instead of using permanent life insurance.

 Learn about life insurance